-tings or fuel tanks with diesel fuel systems.
+Never use galvanized fuel lines, fittings CAUTION or fuel tanks with diesel fuel systems.
 Condensation in the tank and lines combines with the sulfur in diesel fuel to produce sulfuric acid.
 The zinc coating on galvanized lines or tanks reacts with the acid and flakes off to contaminate the fuel.